Notes for applicants of Residents Parking Permits

 - Any vehicle [not being a vehicle recorded as being entitled to a Resident`s Parking Permit within the specified Resident`s scheme or zone] being used in connection with the sale of any article from that vehicle may not park within a Resident`s Parking Zone except if the articles concerned are taken into or delivered to a premises adjacent to the vehicle from which the sale is affected or if the person is licensed to sell goods from a stationary pitch within the specified parking zone.

 - Worcester City Council or Worcestershire County Council may suspend all or part of a designated Resident`s Parking Zone at any time without notice for the following reasons.

 - For the purpose of facilitating the movement of traffic or promoting it`s safety.

-- The loading and unloading of goods.
+- The delivery and collection of postal matters.

-- Owing to circumstances beyond the drivers control.
+- For circumstances beyond the driver`s control.

 - To avoid a Road Traffic Accident / Collision.